 Cleveland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cleveland is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cleveland who work in office and administrative support (15.21%), sales jobs (9.41%), and food service (9.09%).
+Overall, Cleveland is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Cleveland who work in office and administrative support (11.98%), sales jobs (8.76%), and food service (8.71%).

-The education level of Cleveland citizens is a little higher than the average for US cities and towns: 24.12% of adults in Cleveland have at least a bachelor's degree.
+The overall education level of Cleveland is somewhat higher than in the average US city of 21.84%: 25.02% of adults 25 and older in the city have at least a bachelor's degree.

 Cleveland is a very ethnically-diverse city.
 The people who call Cleveland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cleveland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cleveland include Irish, German, English, Italian, and Dutch.
+Cleveland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.68% of the city’s residents.
+Important ancestries of people in Cleveland include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Cleveland is English.
 Other important languages spoken here include Spanish and Chinese.